bmeurant/technical-docs/software-architecture/architectural-styles/space-based.md

     * **Gaming:** Backends for multiplayer online games.
     * **E-commerce:** Recommendation engines and shopping cart management that require ultra-fast responses.

 This architectural style is a highly specialized solution for specific **scalability** and **performance** problems.
-It is not a substitute for more traditional architectures like the [[layered|3-tier]] or **microservices**, but rather a complementary option for the most critical parts of an application.
+It is not a substitute for more traditional architectures like the [[layered|3-tier]] or [[microservices|microservices]], but rather a complementary option for the most critical parts of an application.

 ## **Resources & Links**